John Evan

 John Evan (born John Spencer Evans; born 28 March 1948, in Derby, Derbyshire) is a British musician and composer.
 He is best known as the keyboardist for Jethro Tull from April 1970 to June 1980.

 Early life

 Evans' father was headmaster at a Derbyshire village school and his mother was a local concert pianist and piano teacher.
 The family moved to Blackpool, Lancashire in October 1949.
-Evans was educated at Blackpool Grammar School, where he met Ian Anderson and Jeffrey Hammond, and Chelsea College, now King's College London.
+Evans was educated at Blackpool Grammar School, where he met Ian Anderson and Jeffrey Hammond, and at Chelsea College, now King's College London.

 Career

 Evans changed his name when his first band, The Blades, changed their name to The John Evan Band.
 Jeffrey Hammond apparently thought 'The John Evan Band' sounded better than 'The John Evans Band'.
 He participated in the Blackpool musical scene, with most of the musicians that would become Jethro Tull, including Barrie Barlow, Jeffrey Hammond, Glenn Cornick and Ian Anderson.

 Later on, Evan was attending college when he happened to recognize his then future bandmates on the radio with the song "Living in the Past", remarking years later that it stood out to him because of its quite unusual time signature for a pop song (5/4).